A bit about me and how I work

 Young adults (16+)

 I also work with the BRIT School, the UK’s leading Performing and Creative Arts School based in South London, offering time limited therapy to young people who are navigating the often challenging and bewildering transition into adulthood.
 Offering a safe environment and an opportunity to explore whatever is going on for them, allowing them to feel heard and understood has been deeply rewarding and it’s a privilege that my clients feel comfortable enough within our relationship to share their worries and concerns with me.
-At this crossroads in life, many young people can feel anxiety and overwhelm and my approach to our work - calm, empathic, kind is always at the heart of my therapeutic approach.
+At this crossroads in life, many young people can feel anxious and overwhelmed and my approach to our work - calm, empathic, kind is always at the heart of my therapeutic approach.

 I hold enhanced DBS clearance and professional liability insurance, this ensures the highest standards of care and protection for my clients.

-Whether you're feeling overwhelmed, you have a specific issue or just feeling a bit stuck and need to unpack a few things in a safe and confidential space I can help.
 Take the first step to better mental health, head to my contact page, fill out the form and let’s have a chat.